samuellando/PyWise.todo/README.md

 # PyWise.todo
-a custom, hackable and simple use of a todo.txt file with python. (python 3.5) -- Version 2
+A custom, hackable and simple use of a todo.txt file with python. (python 3.5)

 ## Functionality
-- bulk add items to todolist
+- bulk add items to todo list
-- manually edit itmes in todo.txt
+- manually edit items in todo.txt
-- add items to todolist
+- add items to todo list
-- prioritize items in todolist
+- prioritize items in todo list
-- crossoff items on todolsit
+- cross off items on todo list
-- swap items on todolist
+- swap items on todo list
-- filter by todolist searchterm
+- filter by todo list search term
-- filter todolist by priority level
+- filter todo list by priority level
-- edit item in todolist
+- edit item in todo list
 - save, edit and load templates
-- Sort todolist by priority
+- Sort todo list by priority
-- Sort todolist by date
+- Sort todo list by date
 - Prioritize items by date by date
-- export to text file copy of todolist to desktop
+- export to text file copy of todo list to desktop
 - customize priority colors

 ## Download